 Two trades to watch: DAX, USD/CAD

-API crude stockpile data is also due to be released and could drive WTI oil prices.
+API crude oil stockpile data is due later.

 Where next for USD/CAD?

 USDCAD rebounded lower off 1.3080 breaking below support at 1.29 which combined with the bearish crossover on the MACD is keeping seller’s hopeful of further downside.